OCaml Development Tools

 • on the fly compilation

-• partial outline view (only for ml and mli sources)
+• outline view (only for ml and mli sources)

 • all the basic functionalities of the Eclipse editor (word completion, line number mode, ...)